ArnavT005/Maze_Engine/PacmanPro/README.md

 	- A message is printed on terminal when the connection between client and server is slow.
 Slow connection may lead to lag and/or loss of information.
 	- New game mode: DARK MODE (scary!).
 	  (Players have limited visibility and are haunted by ghosts, a real challenge!)
-	- Various new sound effects have been added for different in-game activities
+	- Various new sound effects have been added for different in-game activities.
 - PLAYER:
 	- Players can now teleport using any of the 4 portals present.
-	  Destination portal is picked up at random (surprise!)
+	  Destination portal is picked up at random. (surprise!)
 	- Added a new *zone* around the players, a.k.a Parry Zone.
 	  Players can now parry ghosts even when they are not scared.
 	  (Can be useful when you are at a dead end.
 It has a cooldown though!)